kellybesmonte/BookCupid/README.md

 ## Nice to Haves
-- more questionaires (the more i have, however, the more complicated the relations between databases become and this might be beyond my scope)
+- more questionnaires (the more i have, however, the more complicated the relations between databases become and this might be beyond my scope)
+- I would love to implement a login feature and have the book recommendations be saved into the user's profile.
+This will most likely a feature I work on after the bootcamp.